opensearch-project/documentation-website/_aggregations/bucket/children.md

 # Children

 The `children` aggregation connects parent documents with their related child documents.
-This allows you to analyze relationships between different types of data in a single query, rather than having to run multiple queries and combine the results yourself.
+This allows you to analyze relationships between different types of data in a single query, rather than needing to run multiple queries and combine the results manually.

 ---